Yakovlev Yak-130: Operational history

 The first prototype, designated AEM/YAK-130D and registered as RA-43130, made its maiden flight on 25 April 1996 at Zhukovsky.

-On 30 April 2004, the first pre-series Yak-130, assembled at the Sokol plant in Nizhny Novgorod, performed its maiden flight.
+On 30 April 2004, the first preseries Yak-130, assembled at the Sokol plant in Nizhny Novgorod, performed its maiden flight.
 The plane was put on display for the first time at the Paris Air Show in June 2005.
-It was followed by three more pre-series aircraft.
+It was followed by three more preseries aircraft.

 In December 2009, the aircraft completed state trials and was accepted for service in the Russian Air Force.

 The Yak-130 has been used in combat in the internal conflict in Myanmar, at least since 2020.
 Its use has been criticised after verifiable evidence of military air strikes against civilians emerged online.

+In the 2026 Iran war, Iran used its Yak-130s to complement MiG-29s in air defence duties over Tehran.
+An Israeli F-35 Adir was confirmed to have shot down a Yak-130, reportedly in Tehran airspace, making it the first crewed aircraft air-air killed for the F-35.